Cokile/CCActivityHUD/README.md

 __Note:__ You should not use `showWithType:` within `viewDidLoad`, The Animation will not work!
 Instead, show it within `viewWillAppear` or `viewDidAppear`.

-- Do not like the provided indicator animation?  `CCActivityHUD` supports GIF.
+- Do not like the provided indicator animation?  `CCActivityHUD` supports GIF too.
 Just grab a GIF you like and show with it.

 ```objective-c
 [self.activityHUD showWithGIFName:@"test.gif"];